 Hypoallergenic Formulas for Reflux & Gerd

 In some cases switching your baby to a hypoallergenic formula can really help reduce acid reflux symptoms.
-Here are the two best choices for hypoallergenic formulas
+Here are the two best choices for hypoallergenic formulas.
+Many pediatricians recommend a hypoallergenic formula for GERD to help reduce the acid reflux symptoms.

 This formula is truly hypoallergenic and made for babies who cannot have milk-based options or soy.
 An added bonus is that it will actually help your little one to possibly outgrow their allergy.

 So the ingredients in this bad boy are just a little bit complicated, but they are perfect for a baby who has lots of allergies and is having trouble with both regular milk-based options and soy.
 Basically, it is pre-digested.
 It is more pricey but very similar to Nutramigen listed above.
 Sometimes the price is worth everyone’s happiness though!

-What if I don’t want to switch my babies formula.
+What if I don’t want to switch my baby’s formula.

 If you are hesitant to switch your child’s formula from what they are used to, you can just add a thickener like rice cereal or rice starch to their bottle.
 This may help them to keep their food down.
 Personally, this was a disaster for me so I would avoid this and skip right to trying one of the formulas above due to the possible messes and nipple struggle that it can entail but you do you, mama.

 What Else Can I Do to ease the Acid Reflux?